 What games do you play and which one is your favorite from PPS?

-In my opinion, it is mainly about the people I have around me, who understand me and help me to have the right setting, a good balance between school, athletics and other matters.
+In my opinion, it is mainly about the people I have around me, who understand me and help me to have the right setting, and a good balance between school, athletics, and other matters.
 People are the ones who complete you, the ones around you but also the fans.

 Do you have any guilty pleasure?